talent-connect/connect/README.md

 # ReDI Connect
-ReDI Connect is a
+ReDI Connect is a tool to connect mentors and mentees.
+It is built for ReDI School and its community of teachers, students and volunteers.

+## Features
+• sign-up for mentors/mentees
+• profiles that contain misc. personalia, and checkboxes for what areas of support mentors can offer and mentees are looking for
+• form for mentees to submit an application to mentors for mentorship
+• mentorship session logging
+• problem reporting
+• administration panel

+## Milestones
+• improve overall design, UX and code quality (current state is result of rushed work and has technical debt)
+• consider supplementing the front-end web application by a native/hybrid/cross-platform Android / iOS mobile application

 ## Components
 database: MongoDB
 redi-connect-backend: Loopback/Express.js-based REST server
-redi-connect-front: frontend
+redi-connect-front: frontend coded in React
 redi-connect-admin: simple administration panel (based on react-admin)

-All can be run locally using below instructions.
-The production version is hosted on AWS.
+All can be run locally in development mode using below instructions.
+The production version is hosted on AWS - consult @ericbolikowski for details.

 ## Getting started